steemit/hivemind/README.md

 7. A separate service with a greater follow distance creates periodic snapshots

 ## Documentation

 ```bash
 $ make docs && open docs/hive/index.html
 ```

-Note: Hive currently does not support MySQL; take a look at the old `mysql2` branch for insight into what would need to be changed.

 ## License